Estimote/iOS-Indoor-SDK/README.md

    #import "ESTLocationBuilder.h"
    ```

-   After all that, your Briding header could look like this:
+   After all that, your Bridging header could look like this:

    ![ScreenShot BridgingHeader](ReadmeImages/BridgingHeader.png)